Markoff triples and Nielsen equivalence in $\text{SL}_2(\mathbb{F}_p)$: Introduction

 \subsection{Background}

 For an integer $n\geq 2$ and a group $G$, two $n$-tuples in $G$ are called \textit{Nielsen equivalent} if one can be obtained from the other via a sequence of \textit{elementary Nielsen moves}: for distinct $i$ and $j$.
-Nielsen moves provide something of a Euclidean algorithm for the combinatorial group theorist.
+Nielsen moves provide a kind of Euclidean algorithm for the combinatorial group theorist.
 A survey on their history and utility can be found in \cite{fine}.
-See also \cite{havlena} and \cite{day} for more recent references and applications and \cite[Chapter 9]{crowell} and \cite{lustig} for specialized applications to knot theory and K-theory.
-Nielsen moves have also become important in computational group theory over the last twenty years.
+See also \cite{havlena} and \cite{day} for more recent references and applications, and see \cite[Chapter 9]{crowell} and \cite{lustig} for specialized applications to knot theory and K-theory.
+Nielsen moves have also become important in computational group theory over the last few decades.
 Group-generating $n$-tuples are the vertices and elementary Nielsen moves are the edges of the \textit{extended product replacement graph}, on which a random walk is known as the \textit{product replacement algorithm} for generating random group elements \cite{pak}.

 Nielsen moves naturally partition the set of $n$-tuples in $G$.
-The resulting \textit{Nielsen equivalence classes} have been completely determined in a handful of cases.
+The resulting \textit{Nielsen equivalence classes} have been completely determined in a handful of cases (refer to \cite{pak} for a list).
 In most of those cases, $n$ strictly exceeds $d(G)$, the minimum size of a generating set for $G$.
-(Refer to \cite{pak} for a list.)
 The extent of our knowledge when $n=d(G)$ is as follows: there is a unique Nielsen class when $G$ is the fundamental group of a closed surface \cite{louder} \cite{zieschang}, and Nielsen classes in abelian groups are completely determined \cite{diaconis} \cite{oancea}.
 The only other full account of Nielsen classes when $n=d(G)$ for an infinite family of groups is conjectural, due to McCullough and Wanderley \cite{wanderley}.
 Let us describe~it.

 Higman observed that if $(g_1,g_2)$ and $(\tilde{g}_1,\tilde{g}_2)$ are Nielsen equivalent in $G$, then the \textit{extended conjugacy classes} of the commutators, $\cl_G([g_1,g_2])\cup\cl_G([g_2,g_1])$ and $\cl_G([\tilde{g}_1,\tilde{g}_2])\cup\cl_G([\tilde{g}_2,\tilde{g}_1])$, are equal.
 This union is called the \textit{Higman invariant} of a Nielsen class.
-The ``classification conjecture" asserts that this is a complete invariant in the case $G=\text{SL}_2(\bF_q)$:
+The ``Classification Conjecture" asserts that this is a complete invariant in the case $G=\text{SL}_2(\bF_q)$: